seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 But by reflection, by some other things.

 **CASSIUS**
-’Tis just:
+'Tis just:
 And it is very much lamented, Brutus,
 That you have no such mirrors as will turn
 Your hidden worthiness into your eye,
 That you might see your shadow.
 I have heard,
 Where many of the best respect in Rome,
 Except immortal Caesar, speaking of Brutus
-And groaning underneath this age’s yoke,
+And groaning underneath this age's yoke,
-Have wish’d that noble Brutus had his eyes.
+Have wish'd that noble Brutus had his eyes.

 **BRUTUS**
 Into what dangers would you lead me, Cassius,